Pomax/are-we-flying/docs/index.md

 ## Hot-reloading to make our dev lives easier

-As a last bit of preparator dev work, we're going to be working on files in a way where it'll be super useful if we can just make changes, save the file, and then have the new code immediately swap in without having to shut down and restart our API or web server.
-This is actually relatively easy to do, although it comes with some caveats:
+Now, being able to write code is all well and good, but we're going to be _working on that code_ a lot, so it'd be nice if we don't constantly have to stop and restart the server and just have code changes kick in automatically.
+And while there isn't anything baked into JS to make that happen, with a bit of smart programming we can take advantage of filesystem watching, as we well as how `import` works, to do this for us.

+We can, for instance, write a function that will selectively watch a single file for changes, and if it sees any, load the new code in, and then trigger an event handler for "whoever might need it":

 ```javascript
 import fs from "node:fs";